all-birds birds

 Nuthatch Songs and Calls

-They sing a vibrant series of nasal notes like whi whi whi , who who who, eh eh eh, yank yank yank, or tootoo.
-As a pair moves around together they will make soft ip ip calls.
+They sing a vibrant series of nasal notes like whi whi whi , who who who, eh eh eh, yank yank yank, or too too.

 Range and Habitat